- About ASF

 - Autism Spectrum Disorders (ASD) are a complex set of neurological disorders that severely impair social, communicative and cognitive functions.

-- Individuals with ASD suffer from cognitive impairments, though some have typical or above average IQs.
+- Individuals with ASD can range from having cognitive impairments to typical or above average IQs.

 - Typical ASD behaviors include stereotyped actions (hand flapping, body rocking), insistence on sameness, resistance to change and, in some cases, aggression or self-injury.